<

 In general, the Victorian antique furniture era refers to furniture items made during the reign of Queen Victoria (1837-1901) and includes both mass produced pieces and those hand crafted in small shops by talented furniture craftsmen and designers.
 The elegant pair of identical Balloon Back chairs in front of you was skillfully hand crafted - it represents the upper quality of the Victorian Balloon Back chairs fashion which began in England in 1830s.

-2 Antique Victorian Balloon Back Chairs - Carved and Upholstered - Click to Zoom
+Antique Victorian Balloon Back Chairs - Genuine and Styled

 The pair of Balloon Back chairs presented here incorporates enhanced ornamental elements from the Rococo Revival trend, especially the scrolled and intricately pierced carved pattern of the back, and the smooth design of the front legs which ends with a cute cabriole leg element and resembles the bent leg of an animal.
 The balloon shape of the back of the chair is emphasized by the fully rounded upper rail which together with the curvature of the upholstered generous seat and the undulating curving contours of the front legs, greatly contributes to the gracefulness and gentleness of the chair's outlines.